operativeF/metabench/README.md

 metabench_add_dataset(dataset2 "path/to/dataset2.cpp.erb" "(1...15)")
 metabench_add_dataset(dataset3 "path/to/dataset3.cpp.erb" "(1...20).step(5)")

-# Add a new benchmark
+# Add a new chart
-metabench_add_benchmark(benchmark DATASETS dataset1 dataset2 dataset3)
+metabench_add_chart(chart DATASETS dataset1 dataset2 dataset3)
 ```

-This will create a target named `benchmark`, which, when run, will gather
+This will create a target named `chart`, which, when run, will gather benchmark
-benchmark data from each `dataset` and output JSON files for easy integration
+data from each `dataset` and output JSON files for easy integration with other
-with other tools.
-Additionally, a HTML file is generated for easy visualization
+tools.
+A HTML file is generated for easy visualization of the datasets as a
-of the benchmark data as a [NVD3][] chart.
+[NVD3][] chart.

 #### The principle
 Benchmarking the compilation time of a single `.cpp` file is rather useless,